 Try out these layout brainstorming ideas:

 - Keep a basic graph paper notebook for logging ideas.
 Think of it like a homebuilding bullet journal.
 The graph paper makes it easy to draw floor plans to scale, and you can fill pages with lots of ideas to remember later.
 We also used ours as a place to store contact information for people involved in the build, as well as keep track of building tasks once we got started.

 - Use a small dry erase board to create and change floor plan ideas easily.
 Dry erase boards make it easy to sit down together and draw and erase floor plans together, OR draw something and leave it for the other person to see when they get home.
 Sure you can use SketchUp or similar software, but it is much quicker and easier to collaborate this way.

-Here is one of our original white board brainstorm sessions.
-This floor plan is very similar to the one we ended up building, and because we could draw and discuss we could easily tease out pros and cons of different designs.
+Here is one of our original whiteboard brainstorming sessions.
+This floor plan is very similar to the one we ended up building, and because we could draw and discuss we could easily tease out the pros and cons of different designs.

 2. Plan adequate pantry and storage space.

-If I had known how much we were going to get into the concepts and practices of homesteading or preparedness I would have put more effort into this part of a floor plan.
+If I had known how much we were going to get into the concepts and practices of homesteading or preparedness I would have put more effort into this part of the floor plan.

 One of our goals was to create a smaller home and to avoid the collection of STUFF that seems to plague us and so many people.
 And while we may not be diving into full-on minimalism, we have kept the floor plan pretty bare compared to others we saw.
 The problem with this is that we’ve had to backtrack and review our existing spaces in terms of our food storage and preparedness goals.